 Note: Assignments submitted for repeated courses should reflect new approaches and insights into that topic.
 Learners may not merely copy and paste substantial sections from a previous assignment to be submitted again.
 Accepting previous (submitted) work is at the discretion of the instructor and requires prior approval.

 The following additional program-specific stipulations apply ONLY to the following degree programs:

 a.
-Undergraduate (AAS/BBA) — learners must complete the program-initial Roadmap to Success course with a minimum grade of C. If they fail to achieve a minimum grade of C, they will be dismissed from the university and will be eligible to re-apply after two months.
+Undergraduate (AAS/BBA) — learners must complete the program-initial Roadmap to Success course with a minimum grade of C. If they fail to achieve a minimum grade of C, they will be dismissed from the university and will be eligible to re-apply.

 b.
-Graduate (MBA) — learners who did not complete a Bachelor’s degree in business or business-related field, who are admitted into the MBA program, are admitted provisionally, contingent upon successfully completing four pre-requisite foundation courses designed to provide learners with foundational knowledge of business management.
+Graduate (MBA) — learners who did not complete a Bachelor’s degree in business or business-related field, who are admitted into the MBA program, are admitted provisionally, contingent upon successfully completing pre-requisite foundation courses designed to provide learners with foundational knowledge of business management.
 Learners who fail one or more foundation courses must repeat the course.
-If they fail to pass the course (by not receiving a minimum of a B grade) on the second attempt, they will be dismissed from the university and will be eligible to re-apply after two months.
+If they fail to pass the course (by not receiving a minimum of a B grade) on the second attempt, they will be dismissed from the university and will be eligible to re-apply.

 c.
 Learners who fail any course, i.e., earn a grade below a B for graduate programs or a C for undergraduate programs, will be placed on scholastic warning, but only if the lower than B grade for Graduate Programs and a C grade for Undergraduate Programs, combined with the CGPA is lower than the stipulated 3.0 or 2.5, respectively.